izmystic/cs2-config/README.md

 # autoexec
+Put ALL of the .cfg files in the cfg folder for this autoexec to work all these files are required for the de-subtick method to work

+radial txt file is addod you can skip if you don't care about it ig

 this repository will be update when I feel like the changes are major enough, otherwise I will only upload small updates to my friends

-V4.2.1 - 18.08.2024
+V5.0 - 20.08.2024

  ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⣀⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
  ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣴⡿⣟⣟⣟⢿⢿⣶⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀